 Sign Up Now to receive agendas, public hearing notices, and comment period announcements delivered directly to your e-mail account.

-Please click here to view the agenda for LAFCO's regular meeting scheduled for Monday, June 1, 2015 at 4:00 pm.
-The location will be at the County of Napa Board of Supervisors Chambers, 1195 Third Street, Napa, CA 94559.
+Please click here to view the agenda for LAFCO's regular meeting scheduled for Monday, August 3, 2015 at 4:00 pm, at the County of Napa Board of Supervisors Chambers, 1195 Third Street (3rd floor) Napa, CA 94559.
+Agenda to follow.

 Commissioner Compensation: Napa LAFCO Commissioners receive a stipend of $125 per regular meeting of the Commission.
 Alternate members receive an equal stipend when seated as voting members.